uewik/Multi-Layer-Perceptron-MLP-Backpropagation-Implementation/README.md

 ## Overview

 This project implements the backpropagation algorithm for training Multi-Layer Perceptrons (MLPs) to approximate various mathematical functions.
-The implementation follows the backpropagation algorithm as described on pages 11-26 of neural network theory, featuring both feedforward and backward propagation steps with network parameter updates.
+The implementation follows the backpropagation algorithm as described on pages 11-26 of Neural Network Design, featuring both feedforward and backward propagation steps with network parameter updates.

 ## Features